benfenorg/bfc/crates/sui-framework/docs/sui/kiosk.md

 object so they don't have to pay anything
-- I create and wrap a <code>TransferPolicy</code> so that players of my game can transfer items between <code><a href="../sui/kiosk.md#sui_kiosk_Kiosk">Kiosk</a></code>s in game without any charge (and maybe not even paying the price with a 0 SUI PurchaseCap)
+- I create and wrap a <code>TransferPolicy</code> so that players of my game can transfer items between <code><a href="../sui/kiosk.md#sui_kiosk_Kiosk">Kiosk</a></code>s in game without any charge (and maybe not even paying the price with a 0 BFC PurchaseCap)

 ```
 Kiosk -> (Item, TransferRequest)